Denim: Art

 Denim has been a medium for many artists.
 At least one artist, Ian Berry, uses old or recycled denim, exclusively in crafting his portraits and other scenes.

+Heavy Metal Subculture

+Denim has evolved from workwear to a significant cultural symbol in various subcultures.
+In the Heavy Metal world, denim is not just a fabric, but a cultural biography of every metal fan.
+The denim cultural biography is known as Battle Jacket or Kutte.
+Often, sleeveless denim jacket or vest is the foundation of battle jacket.

+In the process of creating a battle jacket, most metal fans will sew patches onto their denim jacket or vest surface by themselves.
+Typically, these patches feature bands' logos, album art, or other symbolic patterns.
+Additionally, the core patch, which is usually metal fan's most significant or favorite band, is attached to the back.
+These embroidered patches represent every metal fan's musical tastes and the deep passion for the music.

+According to O'Hagan (2021), these garments are a "multimodal biography".
+Every memory in the metal fan's life is recorded by each patch.
+From normal denim to a unique art, this process shows the most distinctive culture within the heavy metal world and has significantly expanded denim culture.
+Furthermore, the jacket is a "social lubricant," facilitating interaction and a sense of collective belonging among fans.

 Worldwide market

 The dyehouse at the White Oak Cotton Mill, in Greensboro, North Carolina.
 The Cone Mills Corporation, which owned the mill, was formerly the world's largest maker of denim.

 In 2020, the worldwide denim market equaled US$57.3 billion, with demand growing by 5.8% and supply growing by 8% annually.
 Over 50% of denim is produced in Asia, most of it in China, India, Turkey, Pakistan, and Bangladesh.

 Globally, the denim industry is expected to grow at a CAGR of over 4.8% from 2022 to 2026, with the market value expected to increase from $57.3 billion to $76.1 billion.

+One of the icons of raw denim fashion, Roy Slaper, was particularly renowned in Japan.